pact-foundation/jest-pact/RELEASING.md

 draft pull request titled `chore(release): jest-pact vX.Y.Z`, or updates the open one's title and body.
 Commits that never appear in the changelog (`chore(deps)` and friends) do not trigger a bump; the job logs "Nothing to do" and exits.
+It also exits that way when the version in `package.json` has no tag yet, which is the state on the push that merges a release pull request: the tag stage is still running, and the next push starts from the new tag.

 ### 2. Tag (release pull request merged)